Tommy Duncan: Early life

 Duncan was born in Whitney, Texas, United States, on a large farm into a large and impoverished family of truck farmers.
+His father, Thomas Edwin Duncan, and mother, Maylene Pearl Bounds, were both amateur musicians and the family often played and sang together.
 He was one of 14 children.
-His most profound influences as a young singer were Jimmie Rodgers, Bing Crosby, Emmett Miller and other country and blues musicians.
-He left home at 13 to sharecrop on a cousin's farm, and by 1932 was surviving as a busker in Fort Worth singing at a root beer stand.
-That year he won an audition against 64 other singers to join the Light Crust Doughboys, a popular local band which featured Bob Wills on fiddle.
+His most profound influences as a young singer were Jimmie Rodgers, Bing Crosby, Emmett Miller, and other country and blues musicians.
+Thomas moved the family to Raymondville, Texas, when Tommy was 13; not wanting to move, he stayed behind to sharecrop on a cousin's farm, and by 1932, was surviving as a busker in Fort Worth singing at a root beer stand.
+That year, he won an audition against 64 other singers to join the Light Crust Doughboys, a popular local band, which featured Bob Wills on fiddle.
 Duncan was hired after he sang a version of Emmett Miller's "I Ain't Got Nobody" and impressed Wills with his yodeling ability and bluesy phrasing.
 As was common at the time, the Doughboys appeared on a radio show under the sponsorship of a local business, in their case Light Crust Flour.
 Duncan quickly became a sensation, both on the show and at dances and other appearances.